 In terms of pricing, Alexa strives to make her products as affordable as possible.
 Most of her training programs run between $7-$15.
 In addition, she regularly bundles programs together, providing even better value.

 Alexa is not focused on building muscle, so if you are looking to put on muscle mass then this is not the program for you.
 But if you are looking for a program that will allow you to lose body fat while, at the same time, toning and sculpting your muscles, then Alexa’s programs are probably going to be ideal for you.

-The three-body part 30-day programs do not include meals plans, so you will have to purchase the Eat Clean 30-day Meal Plan to get the complete exercise and nutrition solution.
+The three-body part 30-day programs do not include meal plans, so you will have to purchase the Eat Clean 30-day Meal Plan to get the complete exercise and nutrition solution.
 Alexa doesn’t provide much in the way of direct support.
 However, she is accessible through a range of social media platforms.